GaloisField2718/tldr_news/README.md

 The `ids.txt` file is used to save each email's id to be able to not do again the treatment if it's already done.

-Some tests and archives and still in the repo.
+Some tests and archives are still in the repo.

 ## Automation